Inside Matt Lauer's Private World Away From Today

 In 2012, when he signed a new deal with NBC that Forbes put at $25 million a year through 2017, Lauer told Extra that "it was always [his] dream job" to be a part of the Today show and he couldn't imagine giving it up.

 "I still love it," he said.
-He also was asked about property he had recently purchased in the area (Brightside Farms, in Water Mill, for $3.5 million), and he said they planned to convert from a nursery into a horse property.
-(Which they did.)
+He also was asked about property he had recently purchased in the area (Bright Side Farm, in Water Mill, for $3.5 million), and he said they planned to convert from a nursery into a horse property.
+(Which they did, turning the 40-acre Southampton property into a destination equestrian facility and their primary residence.)

 "My wife is very much into horses," Lauer explained, "my children are into horses, and so we have a dream to kind of have the place that we can keep some horses and ride year-round.
 And it'll be beautiful, it's a great use of the property, and I think people in the area will really like it."

+"I started riding in the Bois de Boulogne in Paris when I lived there," Roche, who is Dutch, told Hamptons Cottages & Gardens in 2015, "and when I moved to New York, I'd venture to the Hamptons whenever I could."

-Lauer said he used to ride horses when he was younger, "but I find other ways to break bones these days, between bicycles and jet-skiing and things like that."
+Lauer told Extra he used to ride horses when he was younger, "but I find other ways to break bones these days, between bicycles and jet-skiing and things like that."

 He was also asked about an incident that had just occurred when a notorious Ukrainian prankster had tried to kiss Will Smith at an event.
 Asked if the guy went too far, Lauer said, "I think any reporter doing his or her job should not be kissing interview subjects, either immediately before or immediately after interviews—and especially not during."